 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Oct 22, 2025

-Mortgage rates don’t move in lockstep with Federal Reserve policy rates.
+Mortgage rates do not move in lockstep with Federal Reserve policy rates.
 When the Federal Reserve lowers rates, it becomes cheaper for banks to borrow money, which can lead to lower interest rates on loans, credit cards, and other forms of debt (Right By You Mortgage).
 However, mortgage rates are more closely tied to 10-year Treasury yields, investor sentiment, and broader economic conditions than to the Fed’s overnight rate.

 Across these seven cycles, several consistent patterns emerge that can inform current expectations: